 With its fine sand, sapphire waters, and picturesque views of the Atlantic Ocean, Singing Beach, named after the sound the sand makes when you walk on it, is another one of the best beaches in Massachusetts.

 Rocky cliffs lined with elegant Victorian-style buildings descend to smooth sand that welcomes cool ocean waves at Singing Beach in Manchester-by-the-Sea.

 Singing Beach is a beautiful getaway from the hustle and bustle of the city.
 It is one of Massachusetts’ nicest beaches, with a lovely sandy beach, restrooms, and a nice concession stand.
 Check out the quaint city after you’ve gotten your fill of sun and beach; Captain Dusty’s Ice Cream is a must.

 Constitution Beach in East Boston is a great place to go if you want a little entertainment with your beach day.
 It’s where you can see jets take off and land at Logan Airport.

-Visit a neighboring playground, picnic areas, or basketball court to get away from the sand.
-You can ride the blue line MBTA train to the beach if you prefer.
+Visit a neighboring playground, picnic area, or basketball court to get away from the sand.
+You can ride the Blue Line MBTA train to the beach if you prefer.